Submission & Scoring of Fish

 CKA follows Catch-Photo-Release (CPR) protocols.
 We encourage all anglers to practice and learn safe and proper landing techniques so as to minimize injury to the fish (or angler).
 Equally as important, anglers must submit a clear photograph to judges with the fish correctly displayed on an approved measuring device in order to receive credit for the catch.

-– Never cover a fish’s eyes, put your hand under the gill plate, or cover its tail
+- Never cover a fish’s eyes, put your hand under the gill plate, or touch its tail

 The examples below illustrate common deduction and disqualification scenarios.
 For more information, see the Rules page as well.